-But it didn’t take long for the trio to recoil from that whiplash quick success.
+But it didn’t take long for the trio to recoil from that whiplash quick success they had for selling bongs under 50.
 They reteamed with Atkins for their sophomore disc, Future Eyes, and released it in 2010.
 Then they quickly disowned it.

 “It’s a good album,” Chen says gently of Future Eyes, before adding: “But when we listen to it, it sounds like some other band.
 And that’s a problem.
 Martin’s a good producer…”

 As Chen Xi trails off, Li Qing quickly cuts in with her own opinions about Atkins: “He’s very special.
 His way of producing is very special.
 With him, we feel like some kind of machine to make some sound.
 He can’t understand why I want to record a piece for a second time or a third time.”